nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 * Input: `blob`
 * Output: `Blob`, a JSON blob
 * Parameters
   * `sourceId`: String, optional.
 See explanation of sourceId with `HylandKnowledgeEnrichment.EnrichSeveral`.
-Typically, if you are building a background process that loops on results to fetch, you will pass the UUID of a document, so you can retrieve it via the use of the `objectKeysMapping` property.
+    * Typically, if you are building a background process that loops on results to fetch, you will pass the UUID of a document, so you can retrieve it via the use of the `objectKeysMapping` property.
+    * If this parameter is empty, a cusotm UUID will be created by the plugin.
+It starts with `CUSTOM_ID-`, so you can make the difference between this UUID and the UUID of a document.
   * `actions`: String required.
 A list of comma separated actions to perform.
 See KE documentation about available actions
   * `classes`: String, optional.
 A list of comma separated classes, to be used with some classification actions (can be ommitted or null for other actions)
   * `similarMetadata`: String, optional.
 A JSON Array (as string) of similar metadata (array of key/value pairs).
 To be used with the misc. "metadata" actions.